whylabs/whylogs/docs/getting_started.rst

 Demo CLI
 #######################
-Our demo CLI will walk you through setting up a WhyLogs project.
+Our demo CLI will walk you through setting up a whylogs project.

 .. code-block:: bash